r3c4ll/docker-tests/doc/install-github-action-runner.md

     tar xzf actions-runner-linux-x64-2.289.3.tar.gz
     ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN"
     sudo ./svc.sh install USERNAME
-    sudo ./svc.sh start
+    ./svc.sh start
+    ./svc.sh status

 Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN" line).
-And replace USERNAME by a username registered in the system that you want to run both the containers and the runner service.
+And replace USERNAME by a user registered in the system that you want to run both the containers and the runner service.

 Save the script in a file (e.g install-github-actions-runner.sh).